 Leave these settings as the default.

-Finally, we can choose a theme from the listed themes.
-If you don’t like any of them, you do not have to choose them.
-A default theme will be installed.
-You can always change your theme after installation.
+Finally, we can choose a theme from the list.
+If you don’t select one then the default theme will be installed.
+You can always change it after installation.

 Click on install